zidarsk8/ggrc-core/docs/source/contributing/git/reviewing_pull_requests.rst

    least one of the reviewers has requested changes.

-NOTE: After merging a PR that contains a database migration step, the reviewer must mark all other currently open migration PRs with the ``needs work`` label, and add a note containing the new ``down_revision`` value in the database migration chain, so that the authors of those PRs can update their migration scripts accordingly.
+NOTE: After merging a PR that contains a database migration step, the reviewer must mark all other currently open migration PRs with the ``check migration chain`` label, and add a note containing the new ``down_revision`` value in the database migration chain, so that the authors of those PRs can update their migration scripts accordingly.
 Mind that this only applies to the PRs containing migration scripts in the same application module as the just merged PR.